YerevaNN/mimic3-benchmarks/README.md

 ### Train / validation split

-Use the following command to split the training set into new train and validation sets.
-This step is required if you plan to run the models.
+Use the following command to extract validation set from the traning set.
+This step is required for running the baseline models.

        python mimic3models/split_train_val.py [TASK]

-The `task` argument is either `in-hospital-mortality`, `decompensation`, `length-of-stay`, `phenotyping` or `multitask`.
+`[TASK]` is either `in-hospital-mortality`, `decompensation`, `length-of-stay`, `phenotyping` or `multitask`.

 ### In-hospital mortality prediction